 By now, you can see that while workplace fatalities and injuries are down, they haven’t gone away.
 In industries like retail where turnover is high, injuries are increasing both in frequency and in severity.

-There is more nuance to specific workplace situations than statistics tell us at face value, but we can safely conclude: a best practice safety program is at the heart of fewer claims and lower premiums.
+There is more nuance to specific workplace situations than the stats tell us at face value, but we can safely conclude: a best practice safety program is at the heart of fewer claims and lower premiums.